Green Valley, Solano County, California

 Green Valley is a census-designated place (CDP) located in Solano County, California, United States.
 It sits in the northeast corner of the San Francisco Bay Area and is located approximately 45 mi from Sacramento, approximately 38 mi from San Francisco, approximately 32 mi from Oakland, less than 15 mi from Napa Valley, and less than 15 mi from both the Carquinez Bridge and the Benicia Bridge.

 The use of "Green Valley" as a place name predates the CDP designation by over a century; a Green Valley Township appears on an 1890 map of Solano County.

 The population was 1,654 at the 2020 census.

+History

+On April 29, 1865, rebel sympathizers in the town started "rejoicing over the death of President Lincoln."
+When news reached Benicia a company of militia was sent to stop these acts of celebration.
+When the militia met the "party" of secessionists gunfire was exchanged and 2 members of the militia were wounded.
+After several shots the sympathizers surrendered to the militia ending the short battle.

 Geography

 Green Valley is located at 38°15′34″N 122°9′52″W (38.259313, -122.164441).

 According to the United States Census Bureau, the CDP has a total area of 8.4 sqmi, 99.98% of it land and 0.02% of it water.